kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ## Placement of logic and actual jobs

-After a short discussion with the included Teams (Goats, Huskies) we decided to implement the logic and jobs for the jobManager in the installer library (hydroform repository) as a package, to keep it simple, clean, and easy to access.
+After a short discussion with the included Teams (Goats, Huskies), we decided to implement the logic and jobs for the jobManager in the installer library (hydroform repository) as a package, to keep it simple, clean, and easy to access.

 The jobManager will be placed as a package inside of the `parallel-install` module.
 ```